cmu-sei/juneberry/docs/getting_started.md

 ## Project Layout

-Juneberry needs a few different directories in which to contain all the parts.
-The source code, the data, Tensorboard logs, and caches.
-To simplify all this create a directory for your project which we will call the **project-root**.
+Juneberry requires several directories to contain its parts, such as the source code, the data, Tensorboard logs, and caches.
+To simplify all this, create a single directory for your project, which we will refer to as the **project-root**.

-Change into this subdirectory and run the following.
+Change into your project-root and run the following commands:

 ```shell script
 git clone https://github.com/cmu-sei/juneberry.git